mchlhuang/biochem3BP3-2018/Lab_8_Microarrays/README.md

 **Question #6 - What is the most highly expressed gene in the Universal Reference samples?**

-**Question #7 - Which genes are saturated in which samples?
+**Question #7 - Are there saturated probes?
+How many and in which samples?
 Is there saturation in the Universal Reference?**

 **Question #8 - Are there non-uniform features for the Universal Reference or any of the experimental samples?**